-In addition to the monitoring activities carried out for the wider area, Lekela has performed detailed seasonal ornithological surveys targeting the specific project site have been carried out in:
+In addition to the monitoring activities carried out for the wider area, Lekela has conducted detailed bird flight activity surveys focused on the project site over three spring and autumn migration seasons between 2015 and 2018.
+Specifically:

-- Autumn 2015, 16 August to 5 November 2015, for a period of 82 days - Spring 2016, 10 February to 15 May 2016, for a period of 96 days - Spring 2017, 20 February to 15 May 2017, for a period of 85 days - Autumn 2017, 15 August to 5 November 2017 for a period of 85 days - Spring 2018, 15 February to 15 May 2018, for a period of 90 days. - Autumn 2018, 15 August to 5 November 2018, for a period of 82 days.
+- Autumn 2015, 16 August to 5 November 2015, for a period of 82 days - Spring 2016, 10 February to 15 May 2016, for a period of 96 days - Spring 2017, 20 February to 15 May 2017, for a period of 85 days - Autumn 2017, 15 August to 5 November 2017 for a period of 83 days - Spring 2018, 15 February to 15 May 2018, for a period of 90 days.

+- Autumn 2018, 15 August to 5 November 2018, for a period of 83 days.

-The field methodology and data analysis used for the specific project activities followed the guidelines of the "Environmental Impact Assessment Guidelines and Monitoring Protocols for Wind Energy Development Projects with a particular reference to Migratory Soaring Birds" (MSB Project 2013); which includes guidelines developed by the UNDP/BirdLife International Migratory Soaring Birds Project and adopted by the EEAA.
+The field methodology and data analysis used for the project surveys followed the guidelines of the "Environmental Impact Assessment Guidelines and Monitoring Protocols for Wind Energy Development Projects with a particular reference to Migratory Soaring Birds" (MSB Project 2013); which includes guidelines developed by the UNDP/BirdLife International Migratory Soaring Birds Project and adopted by the EEAA.
+This was also the approach adopted by Lahmeyer and Ecoda while undertaking the SESA for RCREEE in 2017.
+To support seasonal bird surveys and improve Lekela's understanding of migratory bird behavior two additional studies have been undertaken.
+Lekela A Critical Habitat Assessment (CHA) of the project area, and a Cumulative Effects Assessment (CEA) to assess the potential impacts of additional wind energy developments in the Gulf of Suez Region.
+The migratory bird species determined to be at-risk in the absence of mitigation programmes are included in table 1.